John the Baptist in Islam: Prophethood

 Yahya was a classical prophet, who was exalted high by God for his bold denouncing of all things sinful.
 Furthermore, the Qur'an speaks of Yahya’s gentle piety and love, as well as his humble attitude towards life.

 According to Islamic tradition, Yahya used to go to the Al Haram Ash-Sharif (Temple Mount) to deliver his sermons.

-Assassination
+Assassination and Burial

 During the prophethood of Yahya, a conflict occurred between him and Herod Antipas, who wanted to divorce his wife and marry his niece.
 Yahya informed that the marriage would be abominably incestuous, and did not approve.
 After hearing this, Herod Antipas had Yahya imprisoned, then decapitated.
 Yahya's head is believed to be inside the Umayyad Mosque in Damascus.
+The shrine of Yahya is one of the several other locations purported to be the burial of his head and body.